23/resumable.js/README.md

 * `prioritizeFirstAndLastChunk` Prioritize first and last chunks of all files.
 This can be handy if you can determine if a file is valid for your service from only the first or last chunk.
 For example, photo or video meta data is usually located in the first part of a file, making it easy to test support from only the first chunk.
 (Default: `false`)
 * `testChunks` Make a GET request to the server for each chunks to see if it already exists.
 If implemented on the server-side, this will allow for upload resumes even after a browser crash or even a computer restart.
 (Default: `true`)
 * `preprocess` Optional function to process each chunk before testing & sending.
 Function is passed the chunk as parameter, and should call the `preprocessFinished` method on the chunk when finished.
 (Default: `null`)
-* `generateUniqueIdentifier` Override the function that generates unique identifiers for each file.
-May return [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)-like object with `then()` method for asynchronous id generation (Default: `null`)
+* `generateUniqueIdentifier(file, event)` Override the function that generates unique identifiers for each file.
+May return [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)-like object with `then()` method for asynchronous id generation.
+Parameters are the ES `File` object and the event that led to adding the file.
+(Default: `null`)
 * `maxFiles` Indicates how many files can be uploaded in a single session.
 Valid values are any positive integer and `undefined` for no limit.
 (Default: `undefined`)
 * `maxFilesErrorCallback(files, errorCount)` A function which displays the *please upload n file(s) at a time* message.
 (Default: displays an alert box with the message *Please n one file(s) at a time.*)
 * `minFileSize` The minimum allowed file size.
 (Default: `undefined`)